 Purpose: Verify that the NRF under test correctly handles access token request verification.

-Procedure and execution steps:

 Pre-Conditions:

 The NRF under test is preconfigured with either the public key certificate or NF profile of the NF service consumer.

 The NRF under test is preconfigured with notional access token request authorization policies for an NF service consumer and the tester is provided documentation necessary to generate authorized access token requests.